Flo Allen (footballer)

-Florence Allen (born 13 August 1999) is an English former footballer who played in the defender position for Bristol City.
-She has represented England on the under-17 national team.
+Florence Allen (born 13 August 1999) is an English former footballer who played as a defender for Bristol City.
+She has represented the England under-17 and under-19 national teams.
 She is currently the General Manager of Norwich City Women.

 Early life

 Allen was raised on her family's farm in Norfolk and began playing football at the age of 6.
 At the age of 16, she moved to Bristol to pursue her dream of becoming a professional footballer.